-Additional support needs
+Assisted support needs

-Renfrewshire Council may provide home to school transport for children assessed to attend any school because of their additional support needs.
-If transport is required an appropriate vehicle to meet the child's need will be provided.
+Renfrewshire Council may provide free home to school transport for children assessed to attend any school because of their assisted support needs.
+The educational psychology service will normally carry out the assessment.
+We also provide seat belt and wheelchair restraints needed to transport pupils.